analytics-debugger/google-tag-linker/README.md

 </script>
 ```

-or self-hosting one of the compiled files inside the `dist` folder **(you will not receive updates)** - this is a viable aproach if you use GTM.
+### Self-hosting one of the bundle files of `dist` folder
+Keep in mind that **you will not receive updates**.
+This is a viable aproach if you use GTM.
 If installing via GTM, choose the `googleTagLinker.iife.min.js` version.

 ```html
 <!--
 Inside a Custom HTML tag in GTM, add the your preferred minified version